Blackstareye/obs_browser_source_deathcounter/README.md

 ## License

-Distributed under the AGPL-3 License.
+Distributed under the MIT License.
 See `LICENSE` for more information.

 Images are licensed under the License [Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)](https://creativecommons.org/licenses/by-nc-nd/4.0/)